fbpx

 midwestern state university masters in psychology

-At Midwestern State University, graduates of the Masters in Clinical/Counseling Psychology (MACCP) are eligible to sit for licensure as either professional counselors, psychological associates, or both.
-Midwestern’s MACCP program is one of only two Texas programs nationally accredited by the Masters in Psychology and Counseling Accreditation Council.
-The student-faculty ratio at MSU typically ranges from 5:1 to 3:1.
-As a result, students receive considerable one-on-one instruction from faculty members.
+At Midwestern State University, graduates of the Master’s in Clinical/Counseling Psychology (MACCP) program are eligible to sit for licensure as professional counselors, psychological associates, or both.
+Midwestern’s MACCP program is one of only two in Texas that is nationally accredited by the Masters in Psychology and Counseling Accreditation Council.
+With a student-faculty ratio typically ranging from 5:1 to 3:1, students benefit from substantial one-on-one instruction from faculty members.

 School Overview